-- Clench one first and place it just above the person's belly button and below the breastbone.
+- Clench one fist and place it just above the person's belly button.

-- Place your other hand on top, then pull sharply inwards and upwards.
+- Place your other hand on top of your fist and pull sharply inwards and upwards.

-The person choking should always be checked over by a health professional afterwards to check for any injuries caused by abdominal thrusts or any smaller pieces of the obstruction that remain.
+The person choking should always be seen by a healthcare professional afterwards to check for any injuries or small pieces of the obstruction that remain.

-Once the person is on land, if they are not breathing, give five initial rescue breaths before starting CPR.
-If you are alone, perform CPR for one minute before calling for emergency help.
+Once the person is on land, if they're not breathing, open the airway and give five initial rescue breaths before starting CPR.
+If you're alone, perform CPR for one minute before calling for emergency help.

 Find out how to give CPR, including rescue breaths.